Maple-Lazuli/inventory-crud/README.md

 ### DB and Backend

-To start the database and backend, use the following command front the root directory of the project
+To start the database and backend, use the following command front the __root__ directory of the project

 ```
 docker-compose -f docker-compose.yml up --build
 ```

-This will start postgress in a docker container and the api in a second container that is reachable on the exposed port 5001.
+This will start postgres in a docker container and the backend api in a second container.

 ### FrontEnd